mahiuddinalkamal/HandoverKey/docs/deployment.md

 ## 1. Introduction

-This guide provides instructions for deploying the HandoverKey application.
+This guide provides instructions for deploying the HandoverKey project.
 It covers local development setup, staging environment deployment, and considerations for production.

 ## 2. Local Development Setup